lara-martin/NLP-class/homeworks/project/draft.md

 Your paper should include the following sections:
 <div class="alert alert-warning" markdown="1">
-Note that at this stage the questions below are *guiding* questions.
+Note that the questions below are *guiding* questions.
 Do not include the questions themselves in your paper and make sure that what you write in each section builds to be one cohesive section.
 Your content in each section should contain information beyond these questions as well.
 </div>
 1. __Title__: What are you calling your study?
 2. __Abstract__: A high-level overview of what the paper is about.